Alyosha015/Stormworks-Image-To-Paintblock/README.md

 ## How Optimizing Works
 * Note: This feature is only available for generating paintable signs, not paintable indicators.

 Vehicles are optimized by replacing paintblocks with regular blocks.
 It can significantly reduce the lag of a vehicle in the editor and the filesize/spawn time.
 Whether or not to use a block is determined by checking if the difference between the min/max rgb values of colors in a paintblock are within a threshold, which is set in the program.
 If they are, a block is generated instead of a paintblock, and its color is set to an average of the pixels colors.
+For example, if the smallest red value is 14 and the highest is 25, the variation between them 11.
+If the threshold was set to 11 or greater, and the variation for the green and blue colors was also less than or equal to 11, a block will be used.

 This feature is most useful for importing blueprints, which usually have large blank spaces.
 I recommend to keep the threshold at 0 for blueprints which have no noise/compression artifacts in the image, and around 25 for images with noise, for example the ship blueprint below where I used a threshold of 15.